We know getting an unexpectedly high bill can be difficult. In this article, we’ll explain why this might be the case, and what can be done about it.

 Even if you are using a different amount than a year ago, it’s worth thinking about anything which has changed in the property since:

 - Have you changed any appliances recently?
+Items such as tumble dryers can be quite expensive to run

-All of these things will impact your usage, and can result in significant changes to your bill.
+All of these things will impact your usage and can result in significant changes to your bill.
 For tips on how you can reduce your usage, click here.

 What Happens Next